-Yes, because if you are not a good client, if you do not listen to your lawyer’s advice, he or she is wasting their time and wasting your money.
+Yes, because if you are not a good client, if you do not listen to your lawyer’s advice, he or she is wasting their time and spending your money.

-Listening to your spouse who is your adversary in court, will absolutely help to ruin the quality of your life after the divorce proceedings are filed away in the county archives.
+Listening to your spouse, who is your adversary in court, will help to ruin the quality of your life after the divorce proceedings are filed away in the county archives.